Major Mark Knight

 Patrol Commander | Patrol Division

-Captain Todd Kerns is a 1987 Graduate of South Hagerstown High School and a 1989 Graduate of Hagerstown Community College with an AA Degree in Administration of Justice.
+Major Todd Kerns is a 1987 Graduate of South Hagerstown High School and a 1989 Graduate of Hagerstown Community College with an AA Degree in Administration of Justice.
 Additionally, Captain Kerns is a 1992 Graduate of Shippensburg University with a BS Degree in Administration of Justice.

 Kerns began his law enforcement career in January of 1994 when he was hired by the Washington County Sheriff’s Office.
 Kerns graduated from the Western Maryland Police Academy in May of 1994.
 He was the recipient of the Scholastic Achievement Award for the 28th Class of the Western Maryland Police Academy.